mzk84/mzk84/README.md

 ## Hi there 👋

-I like to write code in TypeScript.
+I like TypeScript.

-At present, I like to make web applications using:
+I like to make web applications using:

 [Bun](https://github.com/oven-sh/bun), [Elysia](https://github.com/elysiajs/elysia), [SQLite](https://github.com/sqlite), [Preact](https://github.com/preactjs/preact), [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss), and [Docker](https://github.com/docker).

-My guiding star is - make it simple, efficient, and friendly.
+My guiding star is - make it simple, efficient, and friendly 🌟

 Besides, I like to draw in HTML canvas.

+In future, I would like to explore using TypeScript for mobile applications with React Native & Expo.

 And, I like to help others learn modern web development!